Edward C. Chalfant

 Edward Cole Chalfant (August 14, 1937 – January 24, 2023) was an American bishop of the Episcopal Diocese of Maine from 1986 to 1996.

 Biography

-Chalfant was born in Pittsburgh, Pennsylvania in 1937.
-He is a graduate of Wesleyan University and the Virginia Theological Seminary.
-He was ordained in 1963 and served parishes in Clearwater, Florida first as Associate rector of Ascension Church and then from 1967, as rector of St John's Church.
+Chalfant was born in Pittsburgh, Pennsylvania, in 1937.
+He was a graduate of Wesleyan University and the Virginia Theological Seminary.
+In 1959, Chalfant married Marydee Wimbish.
+He was ordained in 1963 and served parishes in Clearwater, Florida first as associate rector of Ascension Church and then from 1967, as rector of St John's Church.
 He was called to Southern Ohio in 1972 to be rector of St. Mark's Church in Columbus, Ohio.
 He also served as a deputy to General Convention and held numerous diocesan posts.

 Chalfant died on January 24, 2023, at the age of 85.

 Bishop

 In 1984 he was one of five priests nominated for the post of Coadjutor Bishop of Maine.
 He was elected in the 4th ballot on April 13, 1984.
 He succeeded Bishop Wolf in 1986.